Animal Science Technology (ATE)

 This course will provide information on basic animal nursing skills, principles of aseptic technique, anesthesia, pain management, surgical instrumentation, and basic principles of patient preparation and anesthetic monitoring.
 Technical skills needed for medicating animals and surgical instrumentation preparation and handling will also be discussed.
 Radiographic principles including patient positioning for extremity films, and radiographic safety, chemistry and equipment use and care will be emphasized.

-This course is designed to introduce the student to clinical pathology concepts in parasitology, hematology, and urinalysis.
+This course introduces students to clinical pathology concepts in parasitology, hematology, and urinalysis.
 Common endo- and ectoparasites, their life cycles, treatment, and diagnosis will be discussed.
-Hematology and the kinetics of the hematopoietic and coagulation systems with emphasis on normal animal blood smears and common changes seen during disease states are emphasized.
-Urinalysis is discussed with emphasis on specific gravity, chemistry, and microscopic analysis.
+Hematology and the kinetics of the hematopoietic and coagulation systems with an emphasis on normal animal blood and common changes seen during disease states will be discussed.
+Urinalysis in normal animals and pathologies with an emphasis on specific gravity, chemistry, and microscopic analysis will also be a focus.

 This course covers selected topics in immunology, serology, hormonal analysis, and serum chemistry.
 Laboratory testing of the renal, hepatic, pancreatic, digestive, and endocrine systems are discussed as well as normal and abnormal exfoliative cytology.